scotstan/bonsai-simulink/README.md

 ## MATLAB

 The [Pure MATLAB](samples/pure-matlab/README.md) sample demonstrates how to create a simulation via MATLAB code without a Simulink model.
-Although Simulink is commonly used to create simulations, this simple demonstrates an alternative approach using MATLAB functions.
+Although Simulink is commonly used to create simulations, this sample demonstrates an alternative approach using MATLAB functions.

 ## Other Sample Models